xrpronin17/xrpl-dev-portal/content/concepts/decentralized-exchange/offers.md

 Tracking the funding status of all Offers can be computationally taxing.
 In particular, addresses that are actively trading may have a large number of Offers open.
 A single balance can affect the funding status of many Offers.
 Because of this, the XRP Ledger does not _proactively_ find and remove unfunded or expired Offers.

 A client application can locally track the funding status of Offers.
-To do this, first retrieve an order book using the [book_offers method][] and check the `taker_gets_funded` field of Offers.
-Then, [subscribe](subscribe.html) to the `transactions` stream and watch the transaction metadata to see which Offers are modified.
+To do this, first retrieve an order book using the [book_offers method][] and check the <span class="code-snippet">taker_gets_funded</span> field of Offers.
+Then, [subscribe](subscribe.html) to the <span class="code-snippet">transactions</span> stream and watch the transaction metadata to see which Offers are modified.

 ## Offers and Trust